hcnv/genome-blog/docs/blog/2022-05-23-different-classes-SCNV.md

 specify different classes of CNV.
 More details can be found in the comparison table from [Beacon v2 documentation](http://docs.genomebeacons.org/variant-queries/#term-use-comparison).

+[^1]: This represents an approximation and doesn't try to address the - fascinating - biology of genomic rearrangements such as chromothripsis, katagesis etc. Maybe another time...
-[^1]: Beroukhim, Rameen, et al. "The landscape of somatic copy-number alteration across human cancers."
+[^2]: Beroukhim, Rameen, et al. "The landscape of somatic copy-number alteration across human cancers."
 Nature 463.7283 (2010): 899-905.